 When used as a standalone file, the extension should be .AS5.
-When multiplexed into a Matroska container, the Codec ID should be S_TEXT/AS5.
+When multiplexed into a Matroska container, the Codec ID used is S_TEXT/AS5.

 TODO: Get clearance from the Matroska team to use that Codec ID.

 2.2 File Structure